10.4 Error Message Reference

 Resolution

-- Update Visual C++ Redistributable libraries from Microsoft's official page (search "latest supported vc redist").
+- Update the Visual C++ Redistributable libraries from Microsoft.

-- Update the NVIDIA graphics driver from nvidia.com/drivers.
+- Update the NVIDIA graphics driver.
 LixelStudio does not support AMD graphics cards.
-If the workstation uses AMD, this is the root cause and there is no workaround.
+If the workstation uses AMD, that is the root cause and there is no workaround.

 - Open the LixelStudio installation directory and run

 contextinfo.exeto verify the OpenGL version is 4.0 or higher.
-If it is below 4.0, the GPU or driver does not meet the minimum requirement. - If the above three steps do not resolve it, disable Core Isolation in Windows Security settings (Virtualization-based security) and relaunch.
+Below 4.0, the GPU or driver does not meet the minimum. - If those three do not resolve it, disable Core Isolation in Windows Security (virtualization-based security) and relaunch.

 Out of memory or filter crashed